architect/arc.codes/src/shared/en/aws/quickstart-arc-project-layout.md

 # .arc Project Layout

-Here we'll dig a bit deeper into how a `arc` project is laid out and defined in the `.arc` manifest.
+Here we'll dig a bit deeper into how an Architect project is laid out and defined in the `.arc` manifest.

 ## Quick `.arc` cheatsheet